-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .

 Mathematics (B.S.)

 The B.S. in mathematics provides students with an opportunity to study one of western civilization's oldest and richest disciplines.
 In addition to the intrinsic value of the study of mathematics as a liberal art, the mathematics degree provides the foundation for a variety of careers in business, scientific and related fields.
 Students desiring preparation for a high school teaching career may also earn secondary mathematics teaching licensure.